MA Controlled Substances Registration (MCSR) Research Licenses

 • Accountability system

-The PI will also have to attest to having access to the IRB approval letter and to the form 1572 for the IND study drug/s but the PI no longer has to upload these documents during the application process.
+The PI will also have to attest to having access to the IRB approval letter and to the form 1572 for the IND study drug/s but the PI does not have to upload these documents during the application process.

 In addition to completing the application form online, an application fee of $150 payable by credit or debit card or an electronic check will need to be entered online.